 School Based Environmental Education and Reforestation.

-The Green World School program, being pioneered in Kenya, is a school based environmental education program that fosters positive and proactive attitudes towards environmental conservation.
+The Green World School program, pioneered in Kenya since 2011, is a school based environmental education program that fosters positive and proactive attitudes towards environmental conservation.
 The Green World School program seeks to capacity build young people in primary schools and secondary schools.
 It uses environmental clubs as a spring board to promote environmental education in the community.
 Not only do many schools have good access to land and water in Kenya, they are an ideal channel to educate the next generation of Kenyans to care about the environment.

 Uganda-Kenya Border Program.

 This Green World Campaign supported initiative has had some amazing impacts!
 Our team members are shown here are leading our program in the Miyani area since September 2011 and we have been extremely proud of what they have accomplished, especially with the help of Mwanamuna Swale from Kenya Red Cross.
 Over the last year we have provided training, seeds and materials to plant over 7000 trees around Miyani Primary and the surrounding areas.
 We have also promoted environmental education in Miyani Primary who have been incredibly supportive.

 This success over the last year would not have been possible without working together with Red Cross' Mwanamuna Swale.
 The Red Cross program has given hundreds of farmers direct incentives to build nurseries for trees and plant and care for trees in the area.
 Because of this work, the farmers understand that they are taking part in building food security and economic stability in the area.
 The primary trees planted around Miyani are Moringa Olifera, which has an edible leaf that has amazing nutritional properties.